JorgeFrias/EasyApplyBot-GPT/README.md

  Website: https://www.my-website.com # github/website is interchangeable here
 ```

-# Known issues
+# Known issues with the parent of this fork
 - The bot not always replaces correctly the placeholders on the cover letter.
+- The bot sets 0 to all fields with int values.
+Terrible UX for fields about years of experience.This fork has handled this but set a fallback value of 4.
 - If any field has problems with the answer, e.g. expected a number and the bot generated a text, the application will not proceed.
+[This fork now handles that case and lets the application proceed].
 - Usually the first screen asking for contact information also ask for a `summary`, gpt doesn't fill this screen, so the application will not proceed.
+[This fork also now fills the summary but takes a while since it will communicate with OpenAI].